cartesi/docs/cartesi-rollups/tutorials/machine-learning.md

 - Cartesi CLI is a simple tool for building applications on Cartesi.
 [Install Cartesi CLI for your OS of choice](../development/installation.md).

 - Docker Desktop is the tool you need to run the Cartesi Machine and its dependencies.
-[Install Docker](https://www.docker.com/products/docker-desktop/).
+[Install Docker 4.x](https://www.docker.com/products/docker-desktop/).

-- Python: This is used to write your backend application logic.
-[Install Python3](https://www.python.org/downloads/).
+- Python 3.x: This is used to write your backend application logic.
+[Install Python](https://www.python.org/downloads/).

 ## Understanding the dApp